Muon beams towards muonium physics: progress and prospects: Experimental studies on muonium physics

-Muonium was first observed in a high-pressure argon gas environment by V.W.
-Hughes \textit{et al.} in 1960~\cite{Hughes:1960zz}.
+J.~M.~Cassels and R.~A.~Swanson separately found that muons show depolarization in many kinds of materials.
+They explained this effect by the formation of muonium inside the materials~\cite{Cassels:1957pqg,Swanson:1958zz}.
+Muonium was first directly observed in a high-pressure argon gas environment by V.~W.~Hughes \textit{et al.} in 1960~\cite{Hughes:1960zz}.
 Because the muon beams at that time had relatively high momenta, the gas had to be compressed to 40 atmospheres to effectively stop the muons~\cite{Walker_1983}.
-The muoniums were observed using $\mu$SR methods.
+The muoniums were observed using $\mu$SR methods through measuring its Larmor precession frequency.
 The muonium formation efficiency in the rare gas can approach nearly 100\%.
 However, since the electron spin distributes randomly, the muonium polarization is limited to 50\%~\cite{Jungmann:2004sa}.
 Applying a strong magnetic field can increase the polarization to 100\%.
 Experimental studies of muonium formation in various gases were carried out~\cite{Hughes:1970zza}.
+These works built a methodology base for later development of $\mu$SR, from basic atomic physics to a local magnetic probe in condensed matter materials.
 Later, muonium production in solids~\cite{Gurevich:1971ai} and liquids~\cite{Percival_1976} was also observed.
 The drawback of this method is that the muonium can hardly emit outside the target.
 Even in solid rare gas targets, only a very small fraction ($3\times10^{-4}/\mu^+$) of M can escape into vacuum~\cite{Prokscha:2008zz}.
 For precision measurements such as hyperfine structure splitting or the 1S-2S transition, it is necessary to eliminate the perturbations to the energy levels induced by collisions with the gas, thereby motivating the search for materials capable of emitting muonium into vacuum.